alcidesrh/laravel-generic-resource/readme.md

   <br>

-  ###  Route /generic/update to update an item.
-It will return GenericResource
+  ### /generic/update route update an item.
+It will return a GenericResource

   ```js
   axios